 Although the law in this regard is not clear, we treat our consolidated VIEs as being owned by us for U.S. federal income tax purposes because we exercise effective control over the consolidated VIEs and are entitled to substantially all of their economic benefits.
-As a result, we consolidate their results of operations in our consolidated U.S. GAAP financial statements.
-If it were determined that we are not the owner of the consolidated VIEs for U.S. federal income tax purposes, we would likely be treated as a PFIC for the current taxable year and any subsequent taxable year.
-Assuming that we are the owner of the VIEs for U.S. federal income tax purposes, we do not believe that we were a PFIC for the taxable year ended December 31, 2020 and do not anticipate becoming a PFIC in the foreseeable future.
+As a result, we consolidate their results of operations in our consolidated U.S. GAAP financial statements. and based upon our income and assets (including goodwill and other unbooked intangibles), and the market price of our ADSs, we do not believe that we were a PFIC for United States federal income tax purposes for the taxable year ended December 31, 2021, and do not anticipate becoming a PFIC in the foreseeable future.

 While we do not expect to be or become a PFIC in the current or foreseeable taxable years, no assurance can be given in this regard because the determination of whether we will be or become a PFIC is a factual determination made annually that will depend, in part, upon the composition of our income and assets.
 Fluctuations in the market price of our ADSs may cause us to be classified as a PFIC for the current or future taxable years because the value of our assets for purposes of the asset test, including the value of our goodwill and unbooked intangibles, may be determined by reference to the market price of our ADSs from time to time (which may be volatile).
 In estimating the value of our goodwill and other unbooked intangibles, we have taken into account our market capitalization.
-If our market capitalization subsequently declines, we may be or become classified as a PFIC for the current taxable years or future taxable years.
+If our market capitalization subsequently declines, we may be or become classified as a PFIC for the current taxable year or future taxable years.